Class Composer Frequently Asked Questions

 Table of Contents

 Class Composer is an online student placement software tool to help elementary schools create equitable class lists in less time.
 Our mission is to create positive learning environments where teachers can better meet the social, emotional, and academic needs of their students.

 1. A desktop or laptop computer is required.
 The program is not accessible from tablets or mobile devices.

 2. Chrome, Firefox, and Safari are recommended.
 Internet Explorer is not compatible.

 3. We are cloud based.
 You don't need to download or install anything.

 How hard is it to learn to use?
 Do we need any special training?

 We made the software intuitive and user-friendly so the learning curve is easy.
 Our Learning Portal has simple instructions allowing you to get started on your own.
-You can also reach out to us anytime with questions at [email protected]

 How does the class creation process work?